-So, as Trump does when rejecting the findings of climate scientists, he similarly misrepresents and ignores the vast amount of scientific evidence that confirms the safety and effectiveness of vaccines.
-And this is happening while he asserts daily that any facts, which call his positions to account, are “fake.”
-Moreover, his millions of followers, who feast on his “alternative facts,” can pass them on with a click.
+As Trump does when rejecting the findings of climate scientists, he similarly misrepresents and ignores the vast amount of scientific evidence that confirms the safety and effectiveness of vaccines.
+And this is happening while he asserts almost daily that any facts, which call his positions to account, are “fake.”
+Moreover, his millions of followers, who feast on his “alternative facts,” can pass them on to others with a click.
 See Aside 1.

 [Aside 1: Trump surrogate, Scottie Nell Hughes, “explained” that everybody now had their own way of interpreting whether a fact was true or not.
 “There’s no such thing, unfortunately, anymore as facts,” she declared.
 Thus, “a large part of the population” will pick and choose whatever “alternative facts” confirm their views (2).]

 Many biomedical scientists now feel an urgent need to speak out against vaccine non-compliance.
 Yet others argue that scientists hurt the cause when they take political sides.
 Nonetheless, science is founded on honesty and rigor.
 And, if scientists do not speak out when their findings are distorted or ignored by politicians who put forward policies that harm the public, who else will?
 So, our concern here is to consider how we might effectively engage not only anti-vaxxers, but science denialists in general.
 It is important that we consider this, since we have not been especially effective in the past at curtailing science denialism (e.g., re evolution and human-caused global warming).